-On Friday, the 10th of July, 1931, a 65-year-old woman called Elizabeth Reck was savagely beaten to death near her home in Castlebridge, County Wexford.
-Ms Reck, who was unmarried, lived with her brother Francis Reck at their 40-acre farm in Crory – a few kilometres to the northwest of Castlebridge village.
+On Friday, the 10th of July, 1931, a 65-year-old woman named Elizabeth Reck was savagely beaten to death near her home in Castlebridge, County Wexford.
+Reck, who was unmarried, lived with her brother Francis Reck at their 40-acre farm in Crory, which is a few kilometres northwest of Castlebridge village.

-Suddenly, Carty, who had maintained his silence, struck Francis in the face with a heavy object, knocking him to the ground.
+Suddenly, Carty, who had remained silent, struck Francis in the face with a heavy object, knocking him to the ground.
 He then proceeded to kick Francis in the face and strike him on the head.
-When Francis managed to regain his composure and stumble to his feet, Carty began to throw stones at him.
+When Francis regained his composure and stumbled to his feet, Carty began to throw stones at him.

-When Elizabeth informed William Shiggins about the assault on her brother, Shiggins grabbed his bicycle and headed off towards the garda barracks in Castlebrige.
-Elizabeth, in the meantime, left to return back home to her injured brother.
+When Elizabeth informed Shiggins about the assault on her brother, he grabbed his bicycle and headed off towards the Garda barracks in Castlebridge.
+Meanwhile, Elizabeth started walking back home to tend to her injured brother.

 Later that day, when his sister Elizabeth had failed to return home, Francis Reck set out to search for her – heading in the direction of Shiggins’ house.
 Along the way, he came across the wife of William Shiggins, who informed him that his sister had been found dead on Crory Lane.